telehash/TMesh/TMesh.md

   * reset nonce to be chacha(at,last nonce,secret)
 * ping frame first 4 bytes are from current nonce
   * when public and exchanging handshakes, postpone other public pings
+* ping tx only w/ a nonce that has rx window next
+  * if rx'd w/ matching nonce, remove ping flag and let channels go
+  * only reset nonce based on channel scheduled ones

 * neighborhood map sends each nonce + offset + z
 * to change z, must re-handshake